Best Health Insurance Companies

 Centene is the largest Medicaid managed-care insurer in the U.S. It is ranked highly for price, claims, and customer service.

 Individual healthcare plans are offered through the Ambetter brand.
-The plans are designed for lower-income individuals and families that may not qualify for Medicaid or other government coverage.
+The plans are designed for lower-income individuals and families who may not qualify for Medicaid or other government coverage.

-Blue Cross and Blue Shield is among the biggest health insurance companies with large provider networks nationwide.
+Blue Cross and Blue Shield are among the most significant health insurance companies with large provider networks nationwide.
 That often means members can access in-network providers outside of their state.

-Blue Cross Blue Shield offers an array of plans that include HMOs, EPOs, and PPOs.
+Blue Cross Blue Shield offers various plans, including HMOs, EPOs, and PPOs.
 Access to HSAs and FSAs is also available.

-Cigna offers a range of health insurance options and it has a major presence in the employer plan market.
+Cigna offers a range of health insurance options and has a significant presence in the employer plan market.

-Noteworthy member benefits include home delivery pharmacy, telehealth programs, and rewards programs.
+Noteworthy member benefits include home delivery pharmacy, telehealth, and rewards programs.

 Their HMO plans feature low premiums, copays, and prescription costs.
-There’s the option to add an HSA for high-deductible plans, which can help pay for qualifying healthcare expenses.
+There's the option to add an HSA for high-deductible programs, which can help pay for qualifying healthcare expenses.

-Humana is touted for great access to primary and specialty care, including plans for people with chronic health conditions or special needs.
+Humana is touted for excellent primary and specialty care access, including plans for people with chronic health conditions or special needs.
 The insurer offers wellness programs that allow members to reduce their monthly premiums by exercising and eating better.

 Unfortunately, Humana only offers group life insurance plans -- individual health insurance options are not available.